snordrapidimages/teaching-exercises/README.md

 + Add a start date on the request object by writing `request.started = +new Date();`, NOTE: The + sign before date will convert it to a unix timestamp
 + In the end of each response, run `responseLogger.emit('done', request);`.
 Make sure you emit when the response is really done
 + Back in responseLogger.js.
 Add a listener for the event and log the method, url and total time `console.log(request.method, request.url, ended - request.started, "ms");`

+# DAY 2 - React

+Okey, now to the fun parts.
+First we need to build some sort of login.
+With react components, we will ask for a users name and the press login.
+Then we will enter the chat room and list all users

++ Start with all tasks marked as // TASK - USER LOGIN
++ After user login is done, we need to make users logout.
+When they disconnect from the webpage, a socket disconnect event will get triggered, this is our logout sign.
+Search for // TASK - USER LOGOUT and solve them

+Good luck